 Access upgrades will help encourage walking and cycling access, this will be part of securing a mode shift away from car use, with benefits for the wider Central Area.
-The policy includes principles of ensure that development delivery other enhancements such as urban greening and consideration of more efficient energy use.
+The policy includes principles to ensure that new development offer enhancements such as urban greening and consideration of more efficient energy use.

-The policy requires that consideration is given a long term management and maintenance plan for any new student accommodation.
+The policy requires that consideration is given to a long term management and maintenance plan for any new student accommodation.
 Given the transient populations occupying these blocks they can have the potential to cause detrimental effects on the local environment, including poor refuse storage and disposal, lack of maintenance of planted areas and out of term time can result in loss of activity around the block.
 This can impact on the image of areas with possible economic impacts and adverse impacts on local residents.
 Therefore, this policy inclusion should help protect the local environment from potential harm from this type of development.

-OS3: Elmer Squa re Pha ise 2
+PA3. l: Elm er Squ are Pl nase 2

 SP1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3

-• ? • - ? - - • - - - - - - • ? ?
+• ? • 1 ? - - • - 1 - 1 - • ? ?

-053 Elme r Squa are Pha ase 2